Hi. I’m Richard. I started this blog to document my experiments, and help others who are interested in taking a few steps off the beaten path.

 - The Madness Of Crowds – On signalling and social contagion, the Mona Lisa as aesthetic herpes, and why it pays to go where the tourists aren’t

 - The Benefits of Travel – Being forced to deal with a constant stream of ambiguity, solve problems on the fly, and bend with the winds of fortune

 - Ultralight Travel Packing List: 10 Countries, One 7kg Bag – The challenges and rewards of compressing an entire life into one little bag

 - Meditations on Momentum – Unmasking the force of nature that creates ‘compound interest’ in every domain of life, and its terrifying implications

-- The Brave New World of Wireheading – Why pure hedonism is a dystopian nightmare, and the difficulty of resisting primitive forms of wireheading
+- The Brave New World of Wireheading – Why pure hedonism is dystopian, and the difficulty of resisting primitive forms of wireheading

 I love hearing from like-minded people, and I try to reply to every email (it sometimes takes me a little while to clear my inbox, so give me a few days’ grace).

 If there’s anything I can help you with, feel free to get in touch using the Contact form.
-You can also hit me up on Instagram (mostly travel pics and calisthenics stuff), Twitter (occasional hot takes), or come be my friend on Goodreads (book reviews and recommendations).
+I’m pretty inactive on social media but you can also hit me up on Instagram (mostly travel pics and calisthenics stuff), Twitter (occasional hot takes), or come be my friend on Goodreads (book reviews and recommendations).